The 6 Different Types of Carpet

 Maintenance & Care

-Cut and Loop Carpet
+Cut & Loop Carpet

 Durability